sugith10/dart-data-structures-and-algorithms/readme.md

   - ...

 - **Heap Sort**
-  - implementation of Heap Sort using a Max Heap.
+  - Implementation of Heap Sort using a Max Heap.
   - ...

+## Hash Table Basics

+- **Hash Table Implementation**
+  - Implementation of a basic Hash Table.
+  - ...

 ## Trie Concepts

 - **Trie Implementation**
-  - implementation of Trie and perform operations like insert, search, and startsWith.
+  - Implementation of Trie and perform operations like insert, search, and startsWith.
   - ...

 ## Graph Concepts